This section will lay out some strategies for practitioners as they get deeper into the practice.

 Don't chase states.

 As your practice matures, you may experience states of consciousness that are blissful, interesting, tranquil, fun, and so on.
 It is easy to develop the habit of "chasing" these states, assuming that they are what you are "supposed" to be experiencing, or just because they are pleasant.
-But this is a trap that you want to avoid. our goal is not to have a fun, interesting, or pleasant experiences while meditating.
-Our goal is to transform consciousness at the deepest levels, on and off the cushion.
+But this is a trap that you want to avoid.
+Our goal is not to have fun, interesting, or pleasant experiences while meditating.
+Sorry about that.
+Our goal is to transform consciousness at the deepest levels, and change the way we process experience on and off the cushion.
 And there is no correlation between the tranquility or pleasure felt during meditation practice and the transformation of consciousness.
 There is just as likely to be deep work being done when the meditation session is uncomfortable as when it is pleasant.
 In the worst case, people can spend years avoiding doing deeper work because every time they practice they intentionally seek out some pleasant state.
 This has been called "getting stuck in a good place".
 Don't do it.
 As much as possible, let go of any preference for a pleasant versus an unpleasant meditation experience.
+Sounds crazy, right?
+Trust me.
 And remember that the measure of the success of your practice is not what happens ON the cushion, but how your life is transformed OFF the cushion.

 Powered by GoDaddy